stream-processing, kafka-streams, apache-flink, data-enrichment, real-time-analytics

 • Handle late data with watermarks and grace periods

-• Test join behavior with controlled time progression
+• Test join behavior with controlled time progression and chaos engineering tools

 Mastering these patterns unlocks the full potential of stream processing, enabling real-time analytics, contextual decision-making, and responsive applications that react to events as they happen.